s3ql/s3ql/developer-notes/block_cache.md

 await trio.to_thread.run_sync(os.fsync, tmpfh.fileno())
 ```

 This fsyncs a temporary file (`.tmp`) that was just downloaded from the backend.
 The file descriptor is a raw integer passed to `os.fsync` — no Python objects are shared with the thread.
-The entry lock `(inode, blockno)` is held, and the `.tmp` file is local to this code path (not yet visible in the cache), so no other task can interact with it.
+The block lock `(inode, blockno)` is held, and the `.tmp` file is local to this code path (not yet visible in the cache), so no other task can interact with it.

 ### 8.3 General Rule